Flippinglakes/Getting-and-Cleaning-Data-Assignment/Codebook.md

 The activity labels were numerical and were replaced with descriptive names found in the activity_labels.txt file, see description later in this text.

-The dataframe was saved as a .csv file.
+The dataframe was saved as a .txt file.

 The dataframe was then grouped by subject and activity using the dplyr package.
 Means of each measurement were found for each subject-activity group.

-This was presented as a data frame and saved as a .csv file.
+This was presented as a data frame and saved as a .txt file.

 ## Measurement labels